 A common iPhone and Android app will work wonders with regard to joining iPhones and Android Wear together.
 There should be ideally an app store built for running smoothly on the watch and this could be made compatible with the iPhone.
 A new app store on the lines of the Kindle Fire from Amazon is desired to make this possible to some extent.
 In addition, the app has to be fast and light enough to actually keep running whenever an Android Wear watch communicates with an iOS smartphone platform.
 The entire mechanism can be inspired hugely by the workings of the Pebble smartwatch.

 The problem arises whenever the Android Wear device seeks out at least a medium connection with an Android smartphone for the receipt of internet updates and notifications.
 This connection has to be a must or else the Android Wear will not really be able to display anything garnered from the internet.
-Firmware has to be attained for the operating system of the Android Wear in this regard.
-There are several tools that can be used for unlocking boot loaders for the obtaining of the desired firmware.
-In addition, open source downloading and subsequent compilation may help, followed by interception and identification of low level connections from Android smartphones.
+Firmware has to be attained for the operating system of Android Wear in this regard.
+There are several tools that can be used for unlocking bootloaders for obtaining the desired firmware.
+In addition, open-source downloading and subsequent compilation may help, followed by interception and identification of low-level connections from Android smartphones.
 These can thereafter be directly sent to iPhones.